SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/privateconstructors/readme.md

 This is the type of coding pattern that Static Analysis tools can pick up, but they often don't supply the ability to fix the issue.

-I can use Sensei to identify the coding pattern, add automatically generate a private constructor to make it impossible for me to instantiate the class.
+I can use Sensei to identify the coding pattern, and automatically generate a private constructor to make it impossible for me to instantiate the class.

 Now that I know I can fix the problem.
 I’ll refine the search conditions to show the recipe when it is most appropriate.